MaciekTalaska/PatriciaSQL/README.md

  - [ ] general UI improvements:
    - [ ] additional info on query execution (execution time)
    - [ ] displaying db errors on query execution
+   - [ ] solarized-light theme for the editor

-* - I am afraid that this is going to be pretty tricky one
+(*) I am afraid that this is going to be pretty tricky one

 Disclaimer:
 --------------